aayushaaj/lab-prac/README.md

 ## Functions used and their fucntionalities:

 - #### addToHead(int data):<br>
-      - Adds a new node with the given data to the head of the list. <br>
+      - Adds a new node with the given data to the head of the list.
 - #### addToTail(int data):<br>
-      - Adds a new node with the given data to the tail of the list.  <br>
+      - Adds a new node with the given data to the tail of the list.
 - #### removeFromHead(int &data):<br>
-      - Removes the node at the head of the list and returns its data. <br>
+      - Removes the node at the head of the list and returns its data.
 - #### removeFromTail(): <br>
-      - Removes the node at the tail of the list. <br>
+      - Removes the node at the tail of the list.
 - #### isEmpty():<br>
-      - Returns true if the list is empty and false otherwise. <br>
+      - Returns true if the list is empty and false otherwise.
 - #### print(): <br>
-      - Prints out the nodes in the list. <br>
+      - Prints out the nodes in the list.

 ##  Project Structure